 You just scan my website and you will get the best home studio monitors under your budget.

 Professional studio monitors are very high-quality monitors and used in professional studios in Hollywood.
 You can’t afford them as they range between $500-$7000 which is a big investment as a home studio equipment.

-With a little practice, these monitors will fulfil all the desire which you want in your mix.
+With a little practice, these monitors will fulfill all the desires which you want in your mix.

 Design and Durability

-When you purchase an equipment for your studio, you aspect that it will last longer as well as well designed so it could change the look of your studio.
+When you purchase equipment for your studio, your aspect that it will last longer as well as well designed so it could change the look of your studio.

 So, design and durability is an important factor.
 You can’t aspect, with a small shock your monitor cabinet or internal parts to be damaged.
 You want a strong cabinet as well as durable internal parts.

 Especially the components like ICs which radiate a huge amount of heat.

 As well as you want your monitor to be stylish so it can enhance the look of your studio.